astronomer/docs/software/export-task-logs.md

 You can use a logging sidecar container to collect and export logs.
 In this implementation:

 - Each container running an Airflow component for a Deployment receives its own [Vector](https://vector.dev/) sidecar.
-- Task logs are written to a shared directory .
+- Task logs are written to a shared directory.
 - The Vector sidecar reads logs from the shared directory and writes them to ElasticSearch .

 This implementation is recommended for organizations that: